dan-har/presentit/README.md

 ```

 Present a list of resources using the ```collection``` or ```each``` methods.
-Each of the items in the list will be transformed using the transformer.
+Each of the items in the list will be transformed using the transformer that is passed to the ```each``` method.
 ```php
 $presentation = Present::collection($usersList)->with(function (User $user) {
     return [